slatedocs/slate/source/includes/cloudstack/_isos.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/isos/:id?operation=generateDownloadUrl</code>

-Generate a URL that can be used to download an ISO.
-The "Allow generation of download URL" (`extractable`) option must have been selected when the ISO was imported.
+Generate a URL that can be used to download an extractable ISO.
+The URL may also be used to import the ISO into another region.
+To be able to generate the download URL, the ISO must have been imported with the `extractable` flag set to `true`.
 The download URL will be placed in the `url` field of the task result.